afritz1/OpenTESArena/README.md

 ## Current status [![Build Status](https://travis-ci.org/afritz1/OpenTESArena.svg?branch=master)](https://travis-ci.org/afritz1/OpenTESArena)

-This project is early in development.

-All of the main quest dungeons, all cities, several interior locations, and a fixed portion of wilderness can be accessed with a test character by choosing from test options on the main menu and then either clicking the Test button or pressing 'F'.
+No actual gameplay yet, but all cities, main quest dungeons, random dungeons, interior locations, and a fixed portion of wilderness can be accessed from test options on the main menu.

+Fast traveling works and you can go to any city or main quest dungeon on the world map.

+Clicking in the game world isn't implemented, so you can't click on things like doors yet.

+Collision detection is partially implemented (you can't jump or fall yet).

-There is partial collision detection, and motion is currently restricted to the horizontal plane.
-A few of the menus work, including some of character creation, and some of the game interface icons have basic behavior, too.
+A few menus work, including some of character creation, and some of the game interface icons work, too.
 For example, left clicking the map icon goes to the automap, and right clicking it goes to the world map.

 Here are some keys in the game world:
 - WASD - move and turn.
 Hold LCtrl to strafe with A and D.